rabbitverse-commits/CIS185-THE-NEWER-ONE-/Week 5/README.md

-DOM TECHNIQUES AND HOW I USED THEM!
+DOM techniques and how I used them!
-(Plus little diary entries about my train of thought)
+(Plus little diary entries about my train of thought) ((Diary will be below the MOD techniques so it's out of the way.))

+MOD TECHNIQUES AND HOW I USED THEM

 October 28th, 2025:
 Just started the homework assignment at 11-ish in the morning, got all the files needed put together first.
 Now I just gotta code.